Taco Bell Waffles anyone? The chain enters breakfast.

-Taco bell has released a new Waffle Taco breakfast menu item and, before you gag, think of this.
+A new Taco Bell Waffle Taco breakfast menu item has arrived and, before you gag, think of this.
 It fits Taco Bell’s quirky bill, matching nicely alongside counterparts such as the Doritos Loco Taco and commercials that play up the Live Mas theme.

 The hurdle for Taco Bell, however, will not be menu items.
 In fact, when considering the availability of breakfast burritos at competitive chains, who in the market has more permission then Taco Bell to sell anything wrapped in a burrito?